hikmahDikko/nextGen_tut/README.md

 # nextGen_tut
 Class practice

-Adddition of two numbers using functions
+Addition of two numbers using functions